List of international goals scored by Ferenc Puskás

-Ferenc Puskás was a footballer who represented the Hungary national football team as a striker between 1945 and 1956.
-He scored his first international goal on 20 August 1945, during a Friendly match against Austria.
-Since then, he has become his country's top scorer in international football, and the joint-fifth overall men's international goalscorer in history, having scored 84 goals in 85 appearances for Hungary.
+Ferenc Puskás was a Hungarian professional footballer who represented the Hungary national football team as a striker between 1945 and 1956.
+He scored his first international goal on 20 August 1945, during a friendly match against Austria.
+Since then, he has become Hungary's top scorer in international football, having scored 84 goals in 85 appearances for Hungary.

 On 30 October 1946, Puskás scored his first international hat-trick against Luxembourg during a Friendly match.
-He has scored five international hat-tricks, and on one occasion, four international goals in a single match, on 24 September 1950, during a Friendly match against Albania.
+He has scored five international hat-tricks, and on one occasion, four international goals in a single match, on 24 September 1950, during a friendly match against Albania.

+In addition, Puskás represented the Spain national football team in four matches from 1961 to 1962, thus he scored 84 goals in 89 international appearances overall.